How to Cut Diagonal Wood

 Cutting Techniques For Diagonal Cuts

 Using a hand saw is a simple way to make diagonal cuts.
-Hold the wood firmly on a stable surface.
+Hold the wood firmly on a stable surface, the same way you would when setting a miter saw to cut angles.
 Mark the cut line clearly.
 Use smooth, even strokes for best results.
 Keep the saw at a slight angle.

 A miter saw offers precise cuts for angles.
 Set the correct angle on the saw.
 Align the wood with the blade carefully.
 Press the handle down slowly to avoid splintering.